ByConity/byconity.github.io/docs/SQL语法说明/functions/ip-address.md

 hidden: false
 createdAt: "2021-07-29T12:06:52.617Z"
 updatedAt: "2021-09-23T04:04:27.184Z"
-categories:
-- Docs
-- SQL_Syntax
 tags:
   - Docs
 ---

 > Notice:
-Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.
+> Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.

 ## IPv4NumToString

 Takes a UInt32 number.
 Interprets it as an IPv4 address in big endian.
 Returns a string containing the corresponding IPv4 address in the format A.B.C.d (dot-separated numbers in decimal form).

 **Syntax**